 South Africa is a signatory to the Metre Convention, a treaty dating back to 1875.
 Under this Convention the International Bureau of Weights and Measures (BIPM) was created to act in matters of world metrology, particularly concerning the demand for measurement standards of ever-increasing accuracy, range and diversity, as well as to address the need to demonstrate equivalence between national measurement standards.

 The SI was also established under the Metre Convention and is overseen by the International Committee for Weights and Measures (CIPM).
 The whole system is governed by the General Conference on Weights and Measures (CGPM), whose members are the states that signed the Metre Convention.
 South Africa adhered to the treaty in 1964 and NMISA in 1999 signed the CIPM Mutual Recognition Arrangement (MRA).
-The CIPM MRA gives users reliable quantitative information on the comparability of national metrology services and provide the technical basis for wider agreements negotiated for international trade, commerce and regulatory affairs.
+The CIPM MRA gives users reliable quantitative information on the comparability of national metrology services and provides the technical basis for wider agreements negotiated for international trade, commerce and regulatory affairs.
 It is the basis for the international acceptance of national measurement standards and for calibration and measurement capabilities (CMCs) and calibration and analysis certificates issued by NMIs.

 As the custodian of the South African NMS, NMISA develops and maintains primary and secondary standards for South Africa and establishes their comparability to other national measurement standards.
 These standards are disseminated to the South African industry through a range of services and products and in the case of a measurement dispute, reference analyses are provided to ensure conformity.
+In the fight against the COVID-19 pandemic, the NMS were ready to support measurement for the development of locally manufactured devices such as the national ventilator project, calibrate oxygen flow, provide primary gas (oxygen) mixtures and provide advice on the procurement and use of screening devices.

-Regionally NMISA is the main provider of traceability to the SI for Sub-Saharan Africa and in response to the African Continental Free Trade Area, is developing measurement capabilities that would be required nationally and for SADC, in a custom-free trade are.

-Nationally NMISA aligned its activities to the Reimagined Industrial Strategy plan of the 6th Parliament, with a specific focus to support the DTIC's goal of building mutually beneficial regional and global relations to advance South Africa's trade, industrial policy and economic development and building the state's capacity.
+Regionally NMISA is the main provider of traceability to the SI for Sub-Saharan Africa and in response to the African Continental Free Trade Area, is developing measurement capabilities that would be required nationally and for SADC, in a custom-free trade area.
+Nationally NMISA aligned its activities to the Re-imagined Industrial Strategy plan of the 6th Parliament, with a specific focus to support the DTIC's goal of building mutually beneficial regional and global relations to advance South Africa's trade, industrial policy and economic development and building the state's capacity.
+With the COVID-19 pandemic, it further aligned its activities to support the national response.